AndieDrew/AndieDrew/README.md

 ### About me:

 <p align='center'>I'm a Software Engineer focusing on sharpening my Front-End skills!
-I've been coding for fun on and off for the past few years and decided to take a big step in my journey by joining the Front-End program at Turing School of Software & Design.
+I've been coding for fun the past few years and decided to take a big step in my journey by joining the Front-End program at Turing School of Software & Design.
 I love to code!
 I'm passionate about bringing ideas to life that have a great UI/UX with accessability, responsiveness, and TDD.</p>

 ***